wgseligman/GramsSim/GramsDataObj/README.md

 ### grams::ElectronClusters

-This data object contains electron-cluster information produced by [GramsDetSim](../GramsDetSim), which models the drift of the ionization deposited in the LAr as recorded in MCLArHits; see the `GramsDetSim` page for additional information.
+This data object contains electron-cluster information produced by [GramsDetSim](../GramsDetSim) for a single event, which models the drift of the ionization deposited in the LAr as recorded in MCLArHits; see the `GramsDetSim` page for additional information.

 | <img src="../GramsDataObj/images/grams_ElectronClusters.png" width="50%" /> |
 | :------------------------------------------------------------: |